finimize/dev-challenge-django/readme.md

 * All calculations must take place server-side, and all monthly projection data should be returned via an endpoint
 * The calculations must be triggered onChange of any input, to give live feedback on the input data.
 The performance (try the slider) should be reasonable.

+Since we are currently looking for someone to push up the standard of our product/UX - please spend some time making improvements in this regard.
+This doesn't have to be anything too flashy - just any opportunities you can see to make the product cleaner/more engaging/slicker.

 ### Our Guidance

 The challenge should not take any more than 2-4 hours.
 You do not need to complete the challenge in one go.